NadezhdaSmurova/RespGuard/README.md

 > Research / hackathon prototype only.
 > Must **not** be used for diagnosis or safety-critical decisions.

-RespGuard is an experimental prototype that analyzes **cough, wheeze and breathing patterns** directly from ordinary **video + audio** – no wearables, chest straps or extra sensors.
+RespGuard is an experimental prototype that analyzes **cough, wheeze, and breathing patterns** directly from ordinary **video + audio** — no wearables, chest straps, or extra sensors.

-The goal: explore what **early warning signals** could look like if a baby camera could “understand” how a child breathes at night.
+The goal is to explore what **early warning signals** could look like if a baby camera could “understand” how a child breathes at night.

 ---